4 Tips For Visiting Hershey, PA With Kids

 We went to Hershey, Pennsylvania on a whim.
 We had no weekend plans, it’s a reasonable drive from New York City, and my husband and I both had childhood memories of Hershey Park that made us curious about it.

 We had a good time, but there are a few things we would have done better (like not saved our sojourn into Pennsylvania Dutch Country for Sunday when things are closed).
-Here’s what we liked about our weekend and what we’d do differently on our next trip to Hershey.
+Here’s what we liked about our weekend with 5YO Tiny Traveler.
+Plus, what we’d do differently on our next weekend trip to Hershey to get more out of our visit.

 The highlight for us was making our own oversized chocolate bars.
 Using touch-screens, Tiny Traveler and I each chose the kind of chocolate we wanted and selected fillings.